What is GlobalG.A.P. Certification?

 - Training in HACCP and Food Hygiene

 - Plant Protection, fertilizer, and IPM training.

-In addition, to this certification audit we also offer a range of complimentary services:
+In addition, to GLOBALG.A.P.
+Certification audit we also offer a range of complimentary services:

 - ISO Certifications